The 20 Best Anemia Doctors Near Me in District of Columbia, US

 English

-Robert Nickel is a Hematologist and an Oncologist in Washington, Washington, D.c..
-Dr. Nickel has been practicing medicine for over 18 years and is rated as an Elite provider by MediFind in the treatment of Anemia.
-His top areas of expertise are Sickle Cell Disease, Congenital Hemolytic Anemia, Hemoglobinopathy, Hemolytic Anemia, and Bone Marrow Transplant.
+Robert Nickel is a Hematologist and an Oncologist practicing medicine in Washington, Washington, D.c..
+He has been practicing medicine for over 18 years.
+Dr. Nickel is rated as an Elite provider by MediFind in the treatment of Anemia.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Sickle Cell Disease, Hemoglobinopathy, Congenital Hemolytic Anemia, Hemolytic Anemia, and Bone Marrow Transplant.

 Are you looking for a specific type of Anemia?